TEA-Time: Transporting Effects Across Time: Introduction

 \section{Introduction}

-Causal effects identified by randomized controlled trials (RCTs) are inherently local—not only to the population studied but also to the time at which the trial was conducted.
-A marketing intervention tested during summer may perform differently in holiday season; a job training program evaluated during economic expansion may have different effects during recession; a drug's efficacy may vary with seasonal disease prevalence.
+Causal effects identified by randomized controlled trials (RCTs) are inherently local---not only to the population studied but also to the time at which the trial was conducted.
+A marketing intervention tested during summer may perform differently in the holiday season; a job training program evaluated during economic expansion may have different effects during recession; a drug's efficacy may vary with seasonal disease prevalence.
 Despite the ubiquity of such temporal variation, the causal inference literature has devoted considerably more attention to transporting effects across populations than across time.

 This paper develops a framework for \emph{temporal transportation}: using data from trials conducted at one time to estimate treatment effects at different times.
-We consider settings where an organization has access to multiple historical RCTs—potentially comparing different interventions—and seeks to predict what the effect of a specific treatment would be if administered at a new target time.
-This problem arises naturally in e-commerce (where promotional effects exhibit strong seasonality), digital advertising (where effectiveness varies with attention cycles), labor market policy (where program effects depend on market tightness), and clinical trials (where drug efficacy may vary with seasonal disease prevalence).
+The setting we consider is one where an organization has access to multiple historical RCTs---potentially comparing different interventions---and seeks to predict what the effect of a specific treatment would be if administered at a new target time.
+Applications include e-commerce promotions, digital advertising, labor market policy, and clinical trials.

 The challenge of temporal transportation differs fundamentally from cross-population generalization.
 When transporting across populations, we typically observe covariates in both source and target and can reweight to adjust for distributional shifts \citep{dahabreh2019generalizing, stuart2011use}.
-When transporting across time, we cannot observe outcomes under the target timing—by definition, we are extrapolating to a period where the relevant trial was not conducted.
+When transporting across time, we cannot observe outcomes under the target timing---by definition, we are extrapolating to a period where the relevant trial was not conducted.
 Identification therefore requires structural assumptions about how treatment effects vary with time.
+Our key insight is that \emph{other} trials---comparing potentially different treatments---can serve as temporal anchors (Figure~\ref{fig:transport_schematic}): if anchor trials testing other treatment comparisons were conducted at both source and target times, we can use them to learn how outcomes or effects evolve temporally.
+To the best of our knowledge, this is the first work to formalize temporal transportation of treatment effects as an identification problem, distinct from cross-population transportability \citep{dahabreh2019generalizing, stuart2011use} (which assumes shared covariate support) and from meta-analysis and panel-data methods (which estimate effects where treatments \emph{were} administered).